jordigh/GristCon2025/README.md

 ## Log in to Grist

-Visiting the Grist domain at `https://$GRIST_DOMAIN` (in this example, https://gristcon.jordigh.com ), should now redirect to Keycloak.
+Visiting the Grist domain at `https://$GRIST_DOMAIN` (in this example, `https://gristcon.jordigh.com`), should now redirect to Keycloak.
 Logging in with the credentials we used before should work, as well as logging out.

-We can verify in the admin panel if everything works well.
+We can verify in the Grist admin panel that everything works well.

 ## Adding other login methods